ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 In this example we show how to change the tooltip's default position.
 Note that:

 - Instead of the tooltip being anchored to the highlighted marker node, it is anchored 80 pixels to the left and below the mouse pointer.
+- By default, when `tooltip.position.xOffset` or `tooltip.position.yOffset` are configured, the tooltip arrow is removed.

 <chart-example title='Tooltip Position' name='tooltip-position' type='generated'></chart-example>